sarah-antillia/Realistic-AutoAnnotation-Tool/README.md

 One of other approaches to alleviate the difficulties is
 to generate a lot of realistic and artificial images from some real or realistic object images including illustration by using any image augmentation methods.
-In this project, we try to design and implement a Realistic AutoAnnotation Tool, which genenetes a realistc images dataset, and annotation files to those images automatically,without any manual mouse operations of a GUI-based annotation tool.
+In this project, we try to design and implement a Realistic AutoAnnotation Tool, which generates a realistic images dataset, and annotation files to those images automatically,without any manual mouse operations of a GUI-based annotation tool.
 <br>
 <br>